sebastian-montero/sebastian-montero.github.io/pages/music.rst

 Winter
 '''''''''''''
-Winter was one of my first tracks build with my Arturia Keystep-37.
-This track is purely a musical composition exercise of putting together different melodies and harmonies.
+Winter was one of the first tracks wrote with my Arturia Keystep-37.
+This track is a musical composition exercise.
+All I tried in this track was putting together different melodies and harmonies.
 .. soundcloud:: 1467477628
     :width: 350
     :height: 100